How would you like the best seat in the house and be closest to the action?

 1. Laws of the Game

-The first step is to complete the Laws of the Game online learning module.
-It's free.
+The first step is to complete the free Laws of the Game online learning module.

-The module takes you through the Laws (1 to 17) and gives you a basic introduction of the laws of football.
+This module takes you through the Laws (1 to 17) and gives you a basic introduction of the Laws of football.

 While the module is primarily aimed at those who want to become a referee, it is also a valuable learning tool for coaches, parents and players who simply want to gain a better understanding of the Laws of the Game.